birdman7260/ai-hackathon-demo/README.md

 ## 🎯 Overview

 This system transforms NASA's technical documentation into an interactive Q&A interface designed for executives and technical leaders.
-Built with LangChain and OpenAI's GPT-4o-mini, it provides accurate, contextual answers by intelligently retrieving relevant information from processed NASA documents.
+Built with LangChain's React agent pattern and OpenAI's GPT-4o-mini, it provides accurate, contextual answers by intelligently retrieving relevant information from processed NASA documents.
+The system features optional MCP (Model Context Protocol) integration for enhanced filesystem capabilities and follows a clean 5-layer modular architecture.

 ### What Problems Does This Solve?